Squirrrelll/naming-cheatsheet/README.md

 ---

-Naming things is not not hard.
+Naming things is not easy.
 This sheet attempts to make it easier.

 Although these suggestions can be applied to any programming language, I will use JavaScript to illustrate them in practice.